Czech Republic motorcycle Grand Prix

-The Czech Republic motorcycle Grand Prix was a motorcycling event that was part of the Grand Prix motorcycle racing season.
+The Czech Republic motorcycle Grand Prix is a motorcycling event that is part of the Grand Prix motorcycle racing season.
 Before 1993, the race was known as the Czechoslovak motorcycle Grand Prix.
-Since 1965, the race was a part of world Grand Prix series (between 1982 and 1987 race was held as a part of European Grand Prix series only).
+Since 1965, the race was a part of world Grand Prix series (between 1983 and 1986 race was held as a part of European Grand Prix series only).

 Since 1987 the race was held on the newly built Brno Circuit, the historical track led through the streets of western parts of Brno and neighboring villages, such as Bosonohy and Žebětín.
 It was the most prestigious motor race in the country.
 Brno has also held the most motorcycle championship rounds in the sport's history after the TT Circuit Assen.